saisandeepan/VSD-TCL-Workshop/README.md

 This repository contains my learnings from the TCL programming workshop conducted by VLSI System Design.

-The aim of the workshop is to create a TCL script that processes the synthesis collaterals of a design and gives us the prelayout timing results as output.
+The aim of the workshop is to write a TCL script that processes the synthesis collaterals of a design and gives us the prelayout timing results as output.

 DAY1